 Periodontal Disease is a chronic condition that demands immediate attention.
 With a series of periodontal cleanings, root planing & scaling by a Dental Hygienist, and possibly local Antibiotics, this condition can be controlled.
-A referral to a Periodontist ("gum" specialist) and Periodontal Surgery may also be necessary.
-A Dentist and a Dental Hygienist can evaluate your situation and advise you of treatment you require.
+A referral to a Periodontist ("gum" specialist) and Periodontal Surgery may also be recommended.
+A Dentist and a Dental Hygienist can evaluate your situation and advise you of the treatment you require.

 What is the Difference Between a White Filling and a Silver Filling?

 "Silver" Fillings, known as Amalgams, have been around for decades.
 Amalgams are composed of metal alloy and were once considered the material of choice for restorations (fillings).
 Ease of application, strength, and durability are all factors which made amalgams favorable.
 Recent concern about detrimental health effects, aesthetics, and environmental concerns have led to a decline in use.

 "White" Fillings, also known as composites, are often made of powdered glass and acrylic resin.
 They are cosmetically appealing and allow a cavity to be filled with a substance that will look and feel just like your existing tooth structure.

 There are many options with which you can enhance your smile.
 Tooth whitening, bonding, porcelain veneers, porcelain crowns, orthodontics are but a few options available.
 A consultation with a dentist is the best way to determine which options will work best for your situation.
 Contact our office so that we may provide you with a customized treatment plan.